bailey572/devops/02_cmWithAnsibleTerraform/Notes.md

 - The base image to create the container from (<code>docker_ansible_manager</code>).

 ```
-docker run --rm --name ansible_manger -it docker_ansible_manager
+docker run --rm --net=ansible-net --name ansible_manger -it docker_ansible_manager
 ```
 Success will provide a root level command prompt where you can verify the existence of ansible by issueing the following command.
 ```
 ansible --version
 ```
-Type exit and press enter to return to your native shell and continue.
+Go ahead and leave this window open as we will be coming back to it once we have the client up and running.
+Note: We will need another console opened in order to build and start the client container.

 ### Ansible Client Docker image

 Use the below template to populate the Dockerfile for the ansible_client service.
 ```
 FROM ubuntu:18.04